melsman/mlkit/doc/arm64-inline-gc-results.md

 frame tables or searches them for each frame.
 Image registration remains for static-data bounds and global root cells, including loaded REPL images.

-The GC cache prefix changes to `ARM64_FD2_`, and the runtime registration API becomes `mlkit_arm64_register_static_image`.
-Rebuild the ARM runtime together with the compiler; older GC objects are excluded from the new cache, and mixed compiler/runtime registration ABIs fail at link time.
+GC caches use the `ARM64_` prefix, and the runtime registration API is `mlkit_arm64_register_static_image`.
+Rebuild the ARM runtime together with the compiler; mixed compiler/runtime registration ABIs fail at link time.

 ## Validation